apakhbari/malaghe_utility/README.md

 ## ⚠️ WARNING ⚠️

-This project is using kubernetes + microservices architecture and no longer maintained.
+This project is based on microservices architecture and no longer maintained.
 I've stopped using the workflow that made it relevant to me.

 ---